LukeADay/IMDB-Sentiment-Analysis-API/README.md

 * Text Preprocessing: Tokenizes and pads review text.
 * Model Training: Builds and trains an LSTM model from scratch.
 * REST API: Provides a FastAPI-based endpoint for real-time sentiment prediction.
+* Web Application (Flask): Offers a simple UI for users to input movie reviews and receive sentiment predictions.
-* Containerization: Dockerizes the application for easy deployment.
+* Containerisation: Dockerizes the application for easy deployment.
 * Kubernetes: Deploys the application to a Kubernetes cluster with autoscaling.